Simon-Reynaert/iEcology-IAS-miner/README.md

 # iEcology-test
-Brainstorming about iEcology, seperate from the OneSTOP linked repository!
+Brainstorming about, testing and refining iEcology approaches to get them up to a technology readiness level 6.
+This repository is currently still seperate from the OneSTOP repo!